ajmajma/Quoin/README.md

-# QUOIN CODING EXERCISE
+#QUOIN CODING EXERCISE

 Alex Moser - January 2015

 This is split up into 3 sprints accordingly considering a few uknowns, applied front a front end perspective.
+I tried to order by importance, making sprint 1 the most important items/foundational things with the clause being this can ofcourse change based off clients needs.

 Uknowns :
 	Unsure if there are deliverables for each sprint, of if project is to be complete and handed in by end of sprint 3